In A Church Merger Both Churches Bring Something to the Table

 In every church merger, there is a lead church and a joining church.
-Both churches are significant to the kingdom of God regardless of size.
-They both bring something to the table to make the merger a long term success.
+Both churches are significant to the kingdom of God, regardless of size.
+They both bring something unique and valuable to the table to make the merger a long term success.

-The joining church typically brings a core group of committed Christ-followers and an asset or a building location.
-Both of which are the foundation for a local church.
+The joining church typically brings a core group of committed Christ-followers who understand and reflect the heartbeat of the local community.
+They bring an asset or a building that, with updating and repair, can serve that community well.

 Both churches bring key attributes to the table that combined created a thriving church that will impact their local community with the Gospel.
-It is better stewardship of God’s resources and far more effective for a church to merge with a struggling church that has a building that is only in need of repair and remodeling.
-It is a win for both churches and certainly a win for the Kingdom of God.
+And in a way that only God can, He uses the unique gifting of each person, and the resources available so that when the two churches successfully become one, God is glorified and people meet Jesus.
+It is a win for both churches and certainly a victory for the Kingdom of God.